Quick Reads

 Kamaitachi aren’t always weasels

-Scyther - a mantis with sickle arms.
+Scyther, a mantis with sickle arms

+Given that cats have transformed into a variety of yokai in Japanese folklore, Sneasel could simply be a cat-turned-kamaitachi, the “feathers” doing little more than evoking the image of leaves swirling around the dust devils kamaitachi are said to ride upon.
 While there don’t seem to be any well-known legends in which a cat becomes a kamaitachi specifically (let us know in the comments if you’re aware of any), there is a tale of a mantis becoming one.

 Bonus: Hisuian Sneasel and Sneasler

 The newest additions of the Sneasel family would bring along even more feline connections.
 Hisuian Sneasel and Sneasler’s poison-soaked claws may reference both bahg nakh (“tiger claws”), claw-like weapons traditionally soaked in poison, as well as bacteria on cat claws that can induce cat scratch fever.
 Their fur color and patterns bring to mind “lilac” point cats, though mustelids can have similar fur patterns.
+The markings and poison could also reference face makeup and nail polish, lending more to the feminine aspect mentioned earlier.

 Bahg nakh